flowtick/graphs/docs/creating-graphs.md

 ### Default Graph

-The default graph implementation shows another example on how to define a simple node type and a bunch of builders for the different edge types:
+The default graph implementation shows a more complete example on how to define a simple node type and a bunch of builders for different edge types:

 @@snip [DefaultGraph.scala](../core/shared/src/main/scala/com/flowtick/graphs/defaults/package.scala)